Rene728/Python-proyect/README.md

-# Python-proyect
+# Mobile Robotic system for the extraction of agricultural soil samples
-This a blocks of python about my bachelor’s degree, specifically about the control, the control was implemented with a target controls that have a microcontrollers PIC
+This a blocks of python about my bachelor’s degree, specifically about the control, the control was implemented with a target controls that have a microcontrollers PIC, we have 4 subsystem in  the robot,  energy system, traction system, control system, and extract system.
+The robot its able to recollect soil samples, in the interface you define the trajectory that you want and the robot walk through the trajectory collecting  a soil sample of each point in the trajectory.